 It’s a peaceful early morning around 4:45 AM.
 Most people are still asleep.
 You practically have the highway to yourself, moving at a leisurely 55 MPH with the windows down…It seems silly to run the car air conditioner on such a beautiful day.
 Why would you waste the gas?

 But is driving with the windows open bad for hearing?

-Don’t believe it’s really that loud?
-British scientists tested everything from a Mazda to an Aston Martin in non-rush hour traffic going 50, 60 and 70 MPH.
+Don’t believe it’s that loud?
+British scientists tested everything from a Mazda to an Aston Martin in non-rush hour traffic going 50, 60, and 70 MPH.

 You get it.
 Cars are loud.
 But is this enough to cause permanent hearing loss?

-Yes, 85 decibels is enough to cause permanent damage over an 8 hour period.
-If you’re in busy traffic, where you’re consistently being exposed to over 100 decibels, permanent damage occurs within 15 minutes.
+Yes, 85 decibels is enough to cause permanent damage over an 8-hour period.
+If you’re in heavy traffic, where you’re consistently being exposed to over 100 decibels, permanent damage occurs within 15 minutes.